zhitianzzz/anotherAnother/README.md

 # anotherAnother

+General Guide:

 Hold up your hand naturally in front of the webcam;

 Gently wave from the left of the screen to the right;

-Reveal the next part of the poem.
+Reveal the next section of the work.